Southwest vs Spirit 2026

 Does Southwest or Spirit have more legroom?

-Southwest’s standard economy seats pitch at 31 inches since the January 2026 assigned seating rollout.
-Spirit’s standard economy pitches at 28 inches.
+Southwest’s standard economy seats pitch at 31 inches (79 cm) since the January 27, 2026 assigned seating rollout.
+Spirit’s standard economy pitched at 28 inches (71 cm).
 That three-inch gap is noticeable on any flight over two hours.

-Spirit’s standard cabin pitched at 28 inches.
-The Go Comfy seats (later folded into the Premium Economy bundle) pitched at 32 inches and had been rolling out across the fleet.
-The Big Front Seat (renamed Spirit First in the 2025 post-bankruptcy product refresh) offered 36 inches in a 2x2 layout at the front of the plane and, after the June 2025 product update, included a carry-on, first checked bag, priority boarding, and complimentary snacks and beverages.
+Spirit’s standard cabin pitched at 28 inches (71 cm).
+The Go Comfy seats (later folded into the Premium Economy bundle) pitched at 32 inches (81 cm).
+The Big Front Seat (renamed Spirit First in the 2025 post-bankruptcy product refresh) offered 36 inches (91 cm) in a 2x2 layout at the front of the plane and, after the June 2025 product update, included a carry-on, first checked bag, priority boarding, and complimentary snacks and beverages.

 Wi-Fi.
 Southwest made onboard Wi-Fi free in late 2025 and is deploying Starlink starting summer 2026, free for Rapid Rewards members, with 300-plus aircraft by year end.
 Spirit charged $5.99 to $7.99 per flight, and not all Spirit aircraft had Wi-Fi at all.